 Premium sea lettuce (Ulva spp.) granules in bulk.
-We find sea lettuce to have a somewhat more bitter flavor than our other sea vegetables, and it's best used sparingly in recipes to enhance mineral nutrition.
+Product sold in bulk packaging is not for resale.* We find sea lettuce to have a somewhat more bitter flavor than our other sea vegetables, and it's best used sparingly in recipes to enhance mineral nutrition.
 Sustainably wild-harvested from the pristine waters of the North Atlantic, and lab-tested for quality and contaminants.

 - Certified Organic

 - Solar dried at mild temperatures to preserve enzymes, nutrients, and the environment

 - Sea lettuce contains more calcium than any of our other sea vegetables...about 25mg per g

 - Good source of iron (1.1mg per g).
 A 3-gram serving meets 20% of the US RDI for iron

 - Available as a sample portion if you are new to sea lettuce or sea vegetables!

 *Important Note: if you repackage our products they cannot be resold under our brand name and the Organic Certification claim is no longer valid.

 Dried seaweed is a nutritional powerhouse.
 Sea vegetables are known to contain most, if not all, of the 24 minerals and trace elements required for your body's physiological functions, some in quantities greatly exceeding those of land plants.
 They contain significant levels of vitamins, including the B vitamins, Vitamin A, and Vitamin C. Their protein content ranges from 10% to almost 40%, and they contain all or most of the essential amino acids required by humans.
 They’re low in fat and high in fiber; two qualities that make them healthy for the heart.
 And then, of course, there’s iodine.
 Sea vegetables are one of the highest natural sources of dietary iodine, even when eaten in small quantities.